The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Introduction

-and in the right units it corresponds to the value of the square of electron charge: $e = \sqrt{\alpha}$.
-It is a common strategy in quantum field theory to consider this as a small parameter and study expansions of the physical quantities w.r.t. $\alpha$, see \cite{semjon, semjontranslation, pizzo}.
+where $L$ is the distance between the atom's nucleus and the wall and $\alpha$ is the fine structure constant.
+It is a common strategy in quantum field theory to consider this as a small parameter and study expansions of the physical quantities w.r.t. $\alpha$, see \cite{pizzo, semjontranslation, semjon}, and we are going to follow the same approach providing expansions of the interaction energy in terms of $\alpha$.

 In order to prove the appearance of the retardation effects and relative faster decay of the interaction after a suitable distance for the quantum fields, we consider the Pauli-Fierz model.
-The Pauli-Fierz model has been widely used to solve problems in non relativistic quantum electrodynamics \cite{CFO,CFO2,CFO3}.
-We make the following assumptions: \begin{description} \item[$(A1)$] the dipole approximation; \item[$(A2)$] reduction of the action of the Hamiltonian to the interaction with $0$ and $1$ photons between matter and field. \end{description} Our approach relies on the use of precise estimates for the ground state energies of the interaction and free systems inspired by the perturbation theory, like in \cite{semjon}, and on the calculation of line integrals on the complex plane inspired by \cite{cp}.
+The Pauli-Fierz model has been widely used to solve problems in non relativistic quantum electrodynamics \cite{CFO2,CFO,CFO3}.
+We make the following assumptions: \begin{description} \item[$(A1)$] the dipole approximation; \item[$(A2)$] reduction of the action of the Hamiltonian to the interaction with $0$ and $1$ photons between matter and field. \end{description} Our approach relies on the use of precise estimates for the ground state energies of the interaction system and free systems inspired by the perturbation theory, like in \cite{semjon}, and on the calculation of line integrals on the complex plane inspired by \cite{cp}.
 This last step allows us to obtain the important cancellation of the van der Waals term in \eqref{intro:halfspace_qm_decay} generated by the Coulomb contribution and to derive the new leading term, as stated in the main result in Theorem \ref{thm:main}:

-which, for short distances (less than $10$ Bohr radii), gives again the decay in \eqref{intro:halfspace_qm_decay} because $\aleph_{\alpha,L} \simeq \alpha L$ while for large distances (bigger than $100$ Bohr radii) gives the $L^{-4}$ behavior predicted in \eqref{intro_decayQFT} because $\aleph_{\alpha,L}\simeq \text{const.}$, and in the intermediate region expresses the transition of the behavior.
+which, for short distances (less than $10$ Bohr radii), gives again the decay in \eqref{intro:halfspace_qm_decay} because $\aleph_{\alpha,L} \simeq \alpha L$, while for large distances (bigger than $100$ Bohr radii) gives the $L^{-4}$ behavior predicted in \eqref{intro_decayQFT} because $\aleph_{\alpha,L}\simeq \text{const.}$, and in the intermediate region expresses the transition between the two values.
 The techniques used let us enlighten how the retardation effects are originated from the exchanges of one photon with the matter and the interaction with the vacuum flactuations (see the calculations in Subsection \ref{subsec:norms_evaluation}).